 - Medulloblastoma – a type of cancer that originates in the brain and can migrate down the spinal cord.

-- Dysembryoplastic neuroepithelial tumour (DNET) – an abnormal tissue growth in the brain that may or may not be cancerous.
+- Dysembryoplastic neuroepithelial tumor (DNET) – an abnormal tissue growth in the brain that may or may not is cancerous.

 - Primitive neuroectodermal tumor (PNET) – a general term referring to abnormal tissue growths of the brain.